So you’ve heard about minimalism and think having a few less things might be helpful?

 If you have an existing shared interest group, use each other as support to stay accountable to your goals.
-Find a community of people to give support and encouragement during your journey and your success rate will assuredly increase.
+Find a community of people (such as our intentional community) to give support and encouragement during your journey and your success rate will assuredly increase.
 You’ll find that there will be people who are not supportive of the changes you want to make and that’s okay.
 Find those that are supportive and help each other succeed.

 9. Ask the right questions.